 During inspections site management was generally found to be satisfactory throughout the monitoring period under review.

-The limit on maximum daily abstraction rate of water used for general purposes, other than cooling, was breached on two days, by 15%, under high stream flow conditions.
+The limits on maximum daily abstraction rate of water used for general purposes, other than cooling, was complied with for the entire period under review.